 International distribution via:

-- UK: Unrest Productions, Peripheral Records, Cold Spring Records (sold out)
+- UK: Unrest Productions (sold out), Peripheral Records (sold out), Cold Spring Records (sold out)

-- Germany: Tesco, Loki Foundation/ Deep Audio, The Epicurean (sold out), Drone Records, Schattenmann’s Zine Zone via email@example.com, Deutsche Asphalt
+- Germany: Tesco (sold out), Loki Foundation/ Deep Audio (sold out), The Epicurean (sold out), Drone Records (sold out), Schattenmann’s Zine Zone (LIMITED STOCK AS OF MARCH 2018), Deutsche Asphalt (sold out)

-- Finland: Freak Animal, Aural Hypnox, Filth and Violence
+- Finland: Freak Animal (sold out), Aural Hypnox (sold out), Filth and Violence (sold out)

-- Sweden: Belaten (sold out), Tordon Ljud, Reverse Alignment
+- Sweden: Belaten (sold out), Tordon Ljud (sold out), Reverse Alignment (sold out)

 - Japan: Lust Vessel (sold out)